-Nutrition staff, school nurses, and parents are encouraged to further explore the Nutrition Services web site to obtain resources for students with special dietary needs.
-Resources include a Medical Statement form, Nutrient Information Lists, Allergy Information table and other important information.
+Nutrition Services is committed to providing reasonable accommodations to students in need of dietary modifications that are supported by a medical statement.
+Staff and parents are encouraged to further explore the Nutrition Services Web page for resources for students with special dietary needs.
+These include a Medical Statement form, Nutrient Lists, Allergy Information table and other important information.
 District staff may access the complete policy and procedure for “Meals for Students with Disabilities and/or Special Dietary Needs” in ABCs of Your Child Nutrition Program, on our Staff Resources page on the left.

 Topics on this page: